DUNE-DAQ/dpdklibs/docs/README.md

 # Troubleshooting

 * EAL complains about `No available 1048576 kB hugepages reported`

-* ERROR: number of ports has to be even
+* `ERROR: number of ports has to be even`
   This happens when the interfaces are not bound.
-See instructions above on binding the interfaces, modify `bind.sh` and run it
+See instructions above on binding the interfaces, modify `scripts/bind.sh` and run it